tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </div>
 <br>

 I swear I'm not trying to be dismissive of SEA.
 I love this region.
 I bleed for it.
 I boom for it.
 I execra-- actually nevermind.
 The point is, I legit just don't know what's going on with the teams in this region.
-The current prevailing theory is that [salaries are just bananas high](https://www.youtube.com/watch?v=f9IaNLJ-gNM) compared to cost of living in SEA and the players just have no real drive to *win* because they don't really have to.
+The current prevailing theory is that [salaries are just bananas high](https://www.youtube.com/watch?v=f9IaNLJ-gNM) compared to cost of living in SEA and the players have no drive to *win* because they don't really have to.

 Is that the case with Aurora?
 Who can say.
 All I know is this team as Talon last year was the most hopium I'd ingested for the region in ages.
 A top 3 at Lima, a top 3 at Riyadh.
 Sure, Mikoto was a valuable piece of that roster, but lorenof is still pretty damn good too.
 And yet here we are capping out at top 8s.